vitalets/playwright-bdd/docs/writing-steps/playwright-style.md

     export const { Given, When, Then } = createBdd(test);
     ```

-3. Use these functions to define steps:
+3. Use these `Given / When / Then` to define steps:
     ```ts
     // steps.ts
     import { createBdd } from 'playwright-bdd';